JesPink/simple-online-tools/README.md

 # Simple Online Tools - Production Deployment Guide

 ## Overview
 This repository contains the complete Simple Online Tools platform, ready for deployment on Cloudflare Pages with Workers integration.
+All foundation compliance issues have been resolved and the platform is production-ready.

 ## 🚀 Quick Deployment to Cloudflare Pages